johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 The core of the issue illustrated above stems from the incompatibility of the types semantics of "definitely local" vs. "maybe local, maybe remote".
 The semantics of a distributed actor to carry this "*maybe*" are crucial for building systems using distributed actors, and are not something we want to sacrifice (it is the foundation of location transparency), as such the two types are incompatible and converting between them seemingly with a sub-typing relationship would cause bugs and crashes at runtime.

+This is not an issue though, rarely would one want to transparently convert "any (existential) Actor" to some other "any (existential DistributedActor".
+In reality, programs are developed in terms of specific protocols of concrete types.

-The proposal addresses this simply by acknowlaging that DistributedActor does _not_ inherit from Actor, and we believe this is in practice a very much workable model.
+The proposal addresses this simply by acknowledging that `DistributedActor` does _not_ inherit from `Actor`, and we believe this is in practice a very much workable model.

 ##### Optional: The `AnyActor` marker protocol

-We could introduce a lightweight marker `@_marker protocol AnyActor` which is inherited by both `Actor` and `DistributedActor`.
+We could introduce a lightweight `@_marker protocol AnyActor` which is inherited by both `Actor` and `DistributedActor`.

 ```swift
 @_marker protocol AnyActor {}